Hello, I'm Alex.

 And finally, I care deeply about the user well-being and how to create experiences that don't overload or fatigue users.
 We are working with an attention economy – and engagement has to be created meaningfully over bombarding users with notifications.

 Why are you a designer?
-Do you have a mission?
+What's your mission?

 I perceive design to be less of a vocation, more an approach to investigation that combines systems thinking with cultural investigation to produce interesting human experiences.